Why Meghan Markle Will Never Be Prince Harry’s Princess

 The world’s most eligible bachelor may be off the market, at least for the time being.
-Prince Harry and “Suits” actress Meghan Markle have been dating since last October, sparking rumors that the fifth in line to the throne may have found “The One.”
+Prince Harry and Suits actress Meghan Markle have been dating since last October, sparking rumors that the fifth in line to the throne may have found “The One.”
 But although the name “Princess Meghan” has a remarkable ring to it for royal watchers that are hoping the Prince will finally marry, peerage experts say Meghan Markle will not be dubbed a princess if she walks down the aisle to greet Prince Harry.

 In the monarchy, there is a rule for everything.
 Royal titles are bestowed according to peerage, a process that uses the “peers of the realm” of the monarchy, and are determined by birth.
 This Insider reports that according to peerage rules, Meghan Markle would become a general “princess by marriage” but she would not hold the official princess title.